DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 ]

 .one-half[![Photo Attribution: Photo by Michelle Chang.
-All Rights Reserved](images/image33.jpeg) *Photo Attribution: Photo by Michelle Chang.
-All Rights Reserved* ]
+All Rights Reserved](images/image33.jpeg) *Photo by Michelle Chang.
+All Rights Reserved*
+]

 ???